 - The air conditioner cooling function operates only when the engine is running. - Do not leave children, impaired adults, or pets alone in your vehicle.
-On hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals.

-- Do not use the recirculation mode for long periods as it may cause the interior air to become stale and the windows to fog up. - Positioning of the heating or air conditioning controls should not be done while driving, in order that full attention may be given to the driving operation.
+On hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals. - Do not use the recirculation mode for long periods as it may cause the interior air to become stale and the windows to fog up. - Positioning of the heating or air conditioning controls should not be done while driving so full attention may be given to vehicle operation.